 The second is an Ibanez Tubescreamer.
 The TS 9 I believe.
 This one is not precious.
 Just a standard one but it works fine, and when the airlines lose it, as they do from time to time, I don’t have to say goodbye to the $900 vintage SRV model !
 I use this mostly for a lead tone, for when I need to play a solo line or melody.
 It’s pretty sweet sounding and had a nice saturation.

-Last but not least is the EHX little big muff.
-The big Muff is a classic fuzz box and this small version does a pretty good job.
-I have an original at home but it would be too big for this set up.
-Every inch of space counts so I substituted this little guy I use it for the extreme distortion sounds.
-I only use it on a couple so tunes, like “Blood Makes Noise” for example.
+The third used to be the EHX Little Big Muff.
+The Big Muff is a classic fuzz box and this small version does a pretty good job.
+I have recently swapped this box out for another more bespoke fuzz box.
+This new one is called the Vulcan Mulciber.
+It is based around the original Big Muff but has a lot more options and tonal variations.
+I use this third slot for the really extreme distortion sounds.
+I only use it on a couple so tunes, like “Blood Makes Noise” or “I Never Wear White” for example.
 It can really make a racket and in small doses give a nice surprise and contrast.

+What is nice about this unit is , it sounds really good.
+The digital conversion is very clean and open, the delays are based on the TC 2290 which is their classic delay used in recording studios for many years, and it also can handle noise gate/compression/filter/tremolo/pitch shifting/vibrato/phase/flange.
 It even has a distortion block which I rarely use except for really nasty sounds !
 It is very flexible in the way you can order and design the sounds.
 It is also very flexible in how you can assign controllers to affect parameters.
 A lot of the time I use a pretty simple chain with some compression and delay settings.
 However I can assign pitch or delay return to my second controller for special patches.
 I mostly have the first controller pedal assigned as a virtual volume pedal.
 This works excellently and means that as it is virtual and within the TC unit, I never have to worry about signal loss from running long cables to a volume pedal and back.